 - Data allows counselors to formulate programs based on the needs and interests of our students while assessing what programs are working well within the comprehensive counseling program and what areas need improvement.

 - Adhering to ASCA’s ethical standards ensures that the needs of individual students are being met while creating a safe and welcoming atmosphere for all students.

 - The mission of the W.T.
-Woodson High School Counseling program is to address the academic, career, and personal/social development of all students and prepare them to be responsible citizens and life-long learners.
-School counselors collaborate with other educators, parents/guardians, and the community to ensure access and equity for all students and to create an environment where all students achieve, value learning, appreciate diversity, and demonstrate responsible citizenship.
+Woodson High School counseling program is to address the academic, career, and social emotional development of all students, and prepare them to be productive, culturally aware citizens and life-long learners.
+School counselors collaborate with other educators, parents/guardians, and the community to ensure access and equity for all students, and create an environment where all students achieve, value learning, and appreciate inclusion and diversity.